Nice, capital of the Côte d’Azur, is one of the largest cities on the French Riviera.

 The Vélo Blu self-service bicycle system has 120 pick up and drop off points and 34km of cycle paths.
 Bikes can be hired from just 1 Euro per day.
 Taxis can also be found everywhere – but can be expensive.

-For some of the best hotel selections, visit our Nice Hotels page.
+For some of the best hotel selections in Nice for gay travellers, visit our Gay Nice Hotels page.

 The Old Town – home to the cathedral, medieval streets and stunning architecture.
 Picturesque cobbled squares, a typically-French cafe culture, boutique shops, museums, art galleries can all be found here.